 Provence is one of the most beautiful regions of France.
-Lying in the south east of France, it takes in the Vaucluse, Bouches-du-Rhone, Var, Alpes-de-Hautes-Provence and the Alpes-Maritimes.
+Lying in the south-east of France, it takes in the Vaucluse, Bouches-du-Rhone, Var, Alpes-de-Hautes-Provence and the Alpes-Maritimes.
 From the snow-capped mountains of the Alps and the splendors of the Verdon gorge to lavender fields, the sparkling blue Mediterranean sea and Roman towns such as Nimes, it has everything the visitor could want.
-It was difficult to pick out the ten top sites, but here is my list of favorites.
+While you could spend weeks exploring this scenic and historic region, here are 10 things you absolutely shouldn't miss.

-The Palace of the Popes in Avignon stands high above the town, a wonderful mass of towers and huge high walls colored a deep orange in the Mediterranean sun.
-Avignon was once the heart of Christendom, elevated to top position by Pope Clement V who moved the Papacy here in 1309 at the invitation of the French King.
-As much a political move by the French monarch to extend his power over the church as a safeguarding of the Popes from a pretty dodgy time in Italy, the move made Avignon the most important city of Europe for nearly a century.
+The Palace of the Popes in Avignon stands high above the town, an incredible mass of towers and solid high walls colored a deep orange in the Mediterranean sun.
+Avignon was once the heart of Christendom, elevated to the top position by Pope Clement V who moved the Papacy here in 1309 at the invitation of the French King.
+As much a political move by the French monarch to extend his power over the church as the safeguarding of the Popes from a pretty dodgy time in Italy, the movement made Avignon the most important city of Europe for nearly a century.
 It took just 20 years, from 1335 to 1355, to build a palace grand and large enough for the Popes who brought all their servants, secretaries and papal business with them.

 Pope Clement was succeeded by John XXII (of Umberto Eco’s Name of the Rose), then Benedict XII who built the Old Palace, and Clement VI who added the New Palace in the extraordinary Gothic style, giving the building its distinctive outline stone walls.